MohamedWasimMohamedAkram/React-Travel-Journal/README.md

 ## 📚 Course

-This project is part of the [Bob Ziroll React Course on Scrimba](https://scrimba.com/learn/learnreact).
+This project is part of the [Bob Ziroll React Course on Scrimba](https://scrimba.com/learn/learnreact). <br/>
+You can find the main repo for this course here: [Course Project Repository](https://github.com/MohamedWasimMohamedAkram/React-Bob-Ziroll)

 ---